- Documentation

 - Import JSON

 Use AI assistants like ChatGPT, Claude, or Gemini to generate perfect Midjourney prompt configurations, then import them into MPM with one click.
+Available on both the free editor and the app!

 Overview

-The Import JSON feature allows you to leverage AI assistants to generate perfectly formatted Midjourney prompt configurations.
+The JSON Imports feature allows you to leverage AI assistants to generate perfectly formatted Midjourney prompt configurations.
 Instead of manually clicking through dozens of style options, simply describe your vision to an AI, and it will generate the JSON configuration for you.

 Benefits